asdfjkl/ctegaki-lib/README.md

 ctegaki is a simple, yet powerful Japanese online handwriting recognition engine.

-Here online means "recognize as you write", as opposed of offline recognition/OCR.
+Here online means "recognize as you write", as opposed to offline recognition/OCR.

-It is thus suitable in a dictionary tool (to look up kanji), or as an input keyboard for a tablet.
+It is thus suitable in a dictionary tool (to look up kanji), or as the backend to an input keyboard for a tablet.

-Compared to other libraries, cTegaki provides character recognition that is independent of
+Compared to other libraries, ctegaki provides character recognition that is independent of

 * stroke order, and